 Are Disney World and Magic Kingdom the Same?

-Technically no. Disney World is the entire park featuring 4 theme parks, two waterparks and countless resorts.
+Technically no. Disney World is the entire resort area, featuring 4 theme parks, two waterparks and countless resorts.
 Magic Kingdom is one of the theme parks inside of Walt Disney World.

 How Many Acres is Magic Kingdom?